Helpful Info

 Final Verdict

-For most Kiwi homeowners, SmartVent is the clear winner:
+For most Kiwi homeowners, SmartVent is the clear winner among home ventilation systems:

 • Best performance